jborza/jborza.github.io/_posts/2020-04-14-installing-freebsd.md

 ## Installation

-I wanted to check out FreeBSD.
+I wanted to check out FreeBSD as I recently acquired a venerable Thinkpad T61.
 I have played around ages ago, but wasn't sure how usable it is today as a Unix desktop.

+I initially did a test run in a virtual machine, later on the physical one.

 Downloaded the install ISO (12.1 amd64 dvd1) from the [official website](https://www.freebsd.org/where.html), spun up a new Hyper-V VM and booted from the ISO.